-Now let’s think back to biology classes — recall anything about the digestive system?
-If not, here’s a quick review:
+Let's think back to biology classes—recall anything about the digestive system?

 When we consume things (food, medicine, etc.) they're transported to the stomach to await complete digestion.
-Part of this digestion process involves the absorption of nutrients and/or chemicals into the bloodstream, which occurs through the walls of your digestive tract.
+Part of this digestion process involves the absorption of nutrients and chemicals into the bloodstream, occurring through the walls of your digestive tract.

-Once absorbed, nutrients and chemicals hitch a ride via the cardiovascular system (AKA your bloodstream), where they’re eventually transported to their destination.
+Once absorbed, nutrients and chemicals hitch a ride via the cardiovascular system (your bloodstream), where they’re eventually transported to their destination.

-Put simply, stimulant medications target your Central Nervous System, or CNS.
-Each of the different types of stimulants may have their own mechanisms, but their final destination is the same - the brain.
+Put simply, stimulant medications target your central nervous system, or CNS.5 Each of the different types of stimulants have their own mechanisms, but their destination is the same - the brain.
 However, because the medications are first absorbed into the bloodstream, they don’t act on the CNS right away.
 (This is why it can take up to two hours for some people to feel the effects of stimulant medication.)

-If the amphetamines come into contact with ascorbic acid molecules before they reach the adrenal glands or liver (or other bodily structures or organs involved with drug metabolism and the Central Nervous System), they will be unable to reach the brain and work effectively.
+If the amphetamines come into contact with ascorbic acid molecules before reaching the adrenal glands or liver (or other organs involved with drug metabolism and the CNS), they'll be less likely to reach the brain and work effectively.

-What’s left of the amphetamine may be able to have some effect on the brain, but most of it is transported to the kidneys and flushed out during your next bathroom visit.
+What’s left of the amphetamine may be able to have some effect on the brain, but most of it is transported to the kidneys and flushed out at your next bathroom visit.4

 How to make sure your ADHD medication is effective

-As mentioned, vitamin C is a vital nutrient for your health, so it’s extremely unsafe to avoid it just for the sake of improving the effectiveness of your medication.
-But there are ways to take your medicine and still get the recommended amount of vitamin C.
+Vitamin C is vital for your health, so it’s extremely unsafe to avoid it just for the sake of improving medication effectiveness.6

 Here are a few tips for taking ADHD medication with food:

-- If you take your vitamins in capsules/pills, wait until midday or evenings to take them
+- If you take your vitamins in capsules or pills, wait until midday or evenings to take them

 - Consider skipping the glass of orange juice on the mornings you take your stimulant medication